-- Well-known technology names like iSCSI or iSCSITarget. - Product names like iLO. - Well-known abbreviations or acronyms. - OEM appears as Oem in resource and property names either alone or as a portion of a name, but should be OEM when used alone as an enumeration value. - Enumeration values should be named for readability as they may appear unmodified on user interfaces, whereas property or resource names should follow the previous conventions and strive for consistency in naming with existing Redfish resources or properties.
+- Well-known technology abbreviations, acronyms, or product names should follow their defined capitalization.
+Examples include iSCSI, iSCSITarget, and iLO. - OEM appears as Oem in schema and property names either alone or as a portion of a name, but should be OEM when used alone as an enumeration value.

 For properties that have units or other special meaning, append a unit identifier to the name.
-The current list includes:
+Examples include: